-Despite the lost revenue over the past eight years, Springfield has now broken away significantly from its levy ceiling, with \$1.9M in excess levy capacity.
-This is an extremely positive change and can be attributed to a healthy rise in property values, a sign of economic strength that hasn't been this prominent since prior to the recession more than a decade ago.
-It is through this strong growth in our values that we are able to fund new services and address any structural deficits without the need to make major service reductions.
-The administration is ever hopeful that this trend will continue and that no money is being left on the table due to circumstances beyond our control.
+Despite the lost revenue over the past eight years, Springfield has now broken away from its levy ceiling, with \$1.9M in excess levy capacity.
+This positive change and can be attributed to a healthy rise in property values, a sign of economic strength that hasn't been this prominent since more than a decade ago.
+It is through this strong growth in our values that the City is able to fund new services and address any structural deficits without the need to make major service reductions.

 The United States is currently in its longest economic expansion of the modern era.
-When a recession does occur, it will likely have a negative impact on property values.
+However, when a recession occurs, it will likely have a negative impact on property values.
 Since Springfield remains close to its levy ceiling, this could once again cause the City's tax levy to fall, even as expenses continue to rise.
-With this in mind, the City has been proactive in building strong reserves during this expansion, so that it can weather the next economic downturn without being forced to make major service reductions.
+With this in mind, the City has been proactive in building strong reserves, a total amount of\$43.7M, so it can weather the next economic downturn without being forced to make major service reductions, while continuing to avoid layoffs.